 Clairette Blanche is relatively late-budding, and therefore less vulnerable than most of our white grapes to the spring frosts that are the chief weather hazard we deal with each year.
 It grows vigorously and very upright, and produces large, oval grapes.
 Its upright growth pattern means that it can be head-trained (and typically is in France) but we planted our small block double-cordon on trellis.
 It ripens in the middle of the harvest season, after grapes like Viognier, Marsanne, and Syrah, and typically right as we're finishing Grenache Blanc and starting Grenache Noir.

-As we do with our new varieties whenever we're in our first few years of production, we have bottled our Clairette Blanche on its own in 2014, 2015 and 2016.
-That said, we expect it to ultimately be a blending grape most years.
-We were excited to be able to source in 2016 some Clairette from a nearby vineyard to include in the 2016 Patelin de Tablas Blanc.
-It's only 3% of that wine, but its citrus character fits in nicely with the Grenache Blanc that leads the blend, and its modest alcohols moderate the higher-sugar Grenache Blanc and Viognier components.
+As we do with our new varieties, we bottled our Clairette Blanche on its own the first few years of production.
+Starting in 2017, we have also included it in our Esprit de Tablas Blanc most years, where its brightness provides counterpoint to the wine's Roussanne base.
+We were also able to source some Clairette Blanche in recent years from a nearby vineyard for our Patelin de Tablas Blanc, where its citrus character fits in nicely with the Grenache Blanc that leads the blend, and its modest alcohols moderate the higher-sugar Grenache Blanc and Viognier components.

 Aromas and Flavors